-In this video you'll learn how to timelapse with a Samsung phone.
+In this video and article, you'll learn how to timelapse with a Samsung phone.

-Now I’m using the S21 Ultra, which has some nice features but the principles of what I’m about to explain all remain the same on other recent Samsung phones as well.
+I’m using the Samsung S21 Ultra, which has some nice features but the principles of what I’m about to explain remain the same on other recent Samsung phones as well.

-- We can now shoot 4K/UHD timelapse footage, both on the main lens, as well as on the super wide lens.
+- You can now shoot 4K/UHD timelapse footage, both on the main lens, as well as on the super wide lens.

-- You can also opt to enable a stabilisation feature which drops the resolution down to FHD and only allows the main lens.
+- You can also opt to enable a stabilization feature that drops the resolution down to FHD and only allows the main lens.

 How to shoot a timelapse on Samsung

 - To shoot a timelapse you open the camera app and swipe to the hyperlapse camera mode.
 As a side note, I think this should be called ‘timelapse' mode, but that's not the point here.